-The inspectors have been utilizing Chevy Tahoe for the past 4 years, but have found that for pulling the trailer which holds all of the additonal equipment and supplies needed for joint coordinated inspections and enforcement, a truck is better suited to the terrain of the US Virgin Islands.
-Therefore, a Ford 2023 F-150 crew cab 4x4 XL vehicle has been selected.
-It will be outfitted with with the required docking station, antenna connection for Panasonic Toughbook with the requisite power supply, pushbumper, power inverter, first aid kit, fire extinguisher with vertical bracket, the doors will be armored, Tait radio system, camera system and Amber alert system.
+The inspectors have been utilizing Chevey Tahoe for the past 4 years, but have found that for pulling the trailer which holds all of the additional equipment and supplies needed for joint coordinated inspections and enforcement, a truck is better suited to the terrain of the US Virgin Islands.
+Therefore a Ford 2023 Explorer vehicle has been selected.
+It will be outfitted with the required docking station, antenna connection for Panasonic Toughbook with the requisite power supply, push bumber, power inverter, first aid kit, fire extinguisher with vertical bracket, the door will be armored, Tait radio system camera system and Amber alert system for use by the supervisor in either district.